Emergent communication enhances foraging behaviour in evolved swarms controlled by Spiking Neural Networks: Material and Methods

-In this section we describe the experimental setup for the ant colony.
-The agents have to search for food and bring the food back to the nest, shown as a brown/black patch in \autoref{fig:pheromone_concentration_teaser}.
+To encode the diverse sensory inputs, encompassing various stimuli such as food, walls, pheromones, nest scent, reward, and collision, originating from different sensor types, a direct current (DC) generator is linked to each input neuron.
+When the associated sensor is activated, the DC generator emits a consistent DC signal.
+Consequently, the input neurons that are activated can sustain a high-rate spike train as long as the corresponding sensory stimulus persists.
+These sensors are connected to the twelve neurons in the input layer.
+The top three neurons in \autoref{fig:colony_net} are sensory neurons which react to the direction of the pheromone.

+The pheromone detection mechanism is elucidated in~\autoref{fig:pheromone_sen}.
+The next three neurons can locate the nest scent as depicted in \autoref{fig:nest_sen}.
+The queen sensor is activated when the ant is within the area of the nest, see~\autoref{fig:queen_sen}.
+The reward and punishment for the ant are determined by the reward and collision sensors.
+The reward sensor is activated when the ant touches the food or returns it to the nest and the collision sensor is active whenever the ant collides with the red wall.
+The food and wall sensors enable the ant to detect objects within a range extending up to 5 patches directly ahead of it, this is exemplary illustrated in~\autoref{fig:food_sen} and~\autoref{fig:wall_sen}.
+Each of these sensors is connected to a neuron that, when the sensor is activated, initiates firing activity within the associated neuron.

+The heartbeat neuron stimulates the network in every timestep by supplying a small direct current in order to maintain activity in the network.

 Each ant can only collect one food patch at a time and must transport it back to the nest before looking for food again.
 There is no pre-programmed behaviour to signal the ants that this is the activity pattern they should follow.
 This pattern is enforced by not allowing ants to carry more than one piece of food and rewarding ants when they bring the food to the nest, at which point they also regain the capability to pick up another piece of food.
 In every generation we change the position of the nest randomly, in order to avoid overfitting the network and make the colony more adaptable to the location of the food piles.

 As depicted in \autoref{fig:pheromone_concentration_teaser}, every agent can deposit pheromone which is represented by a white patch.
 The dropped pheromone spreads from the point (patch) of release to a certain amount of neighboring patches according to the diffusion rate, defined in the simulation parameters.
 Pheromone concentration also decreases (evaporates) exponentially over time.
 There is no predefined behaviour that binds depositing pheromone to any action or sensor.
 Other agents can smell the pheromone and react to it.
 The response elicited in an agent by the pheromone emerges from the evolutionary process carried out by the genetic algorithm.
 For example, the sensing of pheromone at a certain location could modify the trajectory of an agent looking for a food source or the nest.